-- Closed sessions held at such times pursuant to Government Code Section 54957.6 where the Council meets with its designated representatives prior to and during consultation and discussions with representatives of employee organizations. - 2.
+- 1. Closed sessions held at such times pursuant to Government Code Section 54957.6 where the Council meets with its designated representatives prior to and during consultation and discussions with representatives of employee organizations. - 2.
 Security or emergencies. - 3.
 Personnel sessions. - 4.
 Closed sessions to consider potential or pending litigation in which the City or an officer or employee is or could be a party. - 5.
 Meetings with real property negotiators to discuss property sale or acquisition.

-Matters discussed in closed sessions are considered confidential

-A. Labor Relations: As a matter of policy, Council Acknowledges that the City and its taxpayers are best served if positions authorized during such sessions are presented as those of the Council as a whole.
+Matters discussed in closed sessions are considered confidential if positions authorized during such sessions are presented as those of the Council as a whole.
 Members of the City Council agree that positions and agreements shall not be divulged.